tbensky/PrologScheduling/README.md

 # What about minimizing the rooms used?

 For the 201 classes used in this run, we are pleased with the room packing, and indeed 14 rooms seems reasonable.
-A lingering question: Where in the code did we tell Prolog to minimize the rooms it should use?
+A lingering question: Where in the code did we tell Prolog to *minimize* the rooms it can use?

-We didn't, because it seems to be doing this already, or our scheduling problem isn't as complicated as it seems.
-When we look at the rigid structure of our classes, with the strict MWF or T/TH offerings, maybe it's not hard to pack classes in. (?)
+We didn't, because it seems to be doing this already.
+We think our scheduling problem isn't as complicated as it may seem.
+When we look at the rigid structure of our classes, with the strict MWF or T/TH offerings, maybe it's simply not hard to pack classes into rooms?
 The results shown above do not show any wasteful room usage.
 There are more time patterns (MW and one day/week classes) which aren't used as much, but may complicate things.

-Specifying the desire to minimize `RoomNum` (we think) is in allowing Prolog to choose a room number value for `RoomNum`.
-The `indomain` predicate incrementally goes through the domain of `RoomNum`.
+Formally telling Prolog to minimize `RoomNum` (we think) is in where Prolog is told to choose a room number value for `RoomNum`.
+As we saw, the `indomain` predicate incrementally goes through the domain of `RoomNum`, which may be enough here.
+(I.e. When a room is full, start filling another room.)

 There is another way of instantiating `RoomNum` using the `labeling` predicate like this:

 ```prolog
 labeling([min(RoomNum)],[RoomNum]))